K. C. Kesava Pillai: Biography

-K. C. Kesava Pillai was born on February 4, 1868, in Paravur in Kollam district of Kerala in India to Valiyavelichathu Veettil Raman Pillai and Desathu Lakshmy Amma.
+K. C. Kesava Pillai was born on February 4, 1868, in Travancore kingdom to Valiyavelichathu Veettil Raman Pillai and Desathu Lakshmy Amma.
 His early schooling was at Paravur Malayalam School where he studied up to 5th standard and followed it up with Sanskrit studies under the tutelage of Paravur Kesavan Asan and grammar studies under Enakkattu Rajaraja Varma.
 As a boy, Pillai regularly watched Kathakali and learnt the basics of Kathakali literature, costumes and mudras, besides gaining proficiency in music.
 Aged 15, he wrote his first attakadha, Prahladacharitham.
 Simultaneously, he studied English with the help of a few friends while working as a Sanskrit teacher at a Vaidya School.
 In 1897, he joined as a Sanskrit teacher at a Malayalam school in Kollam but shifted to an English school in 1901 before moving to Thiruvananthapuram in 1901 as the teacher of Velayudhan Thampi, the son of Sree Moolam Thirunal, the then Maharajah of Travancore.

 Pillai married Kalyani Amma in 1890 but she died after two years.
 He married again in 1894; Nanikutty Amma, his father's niece, was the bride.
 A close associate of Pandalam Kerala Varma and A. R. Raja Raja Varma, Pillai died on September 4, 1913, at the age of 45 years.
 On account of his musical and poetical achievements, he was awarded the title of Sarasa Gayaka Kavimani by Kerala Varma Valiya Koil Thampuran.
 Noted writer and Sahitya Akademi Award winner, R. Narayana Panickar, was his son-in-law.
+Dr.Sreenath.P.R, Neurosurgeon at KMCIMS is his relative.